pbowyer/journey-planner/README.md

 ## Set up

 The journey planner depends on a GTFS data set and some pre-processed transfer patterns.
-Calculating the transfer patterns can take between 2-8 hours depending on the number of cores available.
+You can run the import script below and then use the [transfer pattern generator](https://www.github.com/open-track/transfer-pattern-generator-scala) tool to create the transfer patterns, or you download a dump from `https://s3-eu-west-1.amazonaws.com/traintickets.to/database/dump.sql.gz`

 ```
+composer install
+npm install
 ./bin/import-data
-./bin/find-transfer-patterns
 ```

 ## CLI